Nutrient Optimiser Pro Tips

-For good reason, many people consider continually fighting against your body’s urge to eat to be an unhealthy neurosis.
+For good reason, many people consider continually fighting against their body’s urge to eat to be an unhealthy neurosis.

-When this period of external restriction ends, and they let their appetite retake control, they inevitably end up ‘falling off the wagon’.
+When this period of external restriction ends, and they let their appetite take control again, they inevitably end up ‘falling off the wagon’.

-Rather than merely controlling the quantity of energy you consume, the Nutrient Optimiser has been set up to help someone optimise their dietary habits by guiding them to fill the micronutrient gaps and improve the quality of their diet (with less emphasis on quantity).
+Rather than merely controlling the quantity of energy you consume, Nutrient Optimiser has been designed to help users optimise their dietary habits by guiding them to fill the micronutrient gaps and improve the quality of their diet (with less emphasis on quantity).

-While supplementation a narrow range of isolated nutrients tends to be of limited benefit, great things happen when people get their micronutrients from the food they eat.
+While supplementation of a narrow range of isolated nutrients tends to be of limited benefit, wonderful things happen when people get their micronutrients from the food they eat.

-While it can be useful to an extent to train people to dial in their macronutrient intake (carbs, fat and protein), the primary purpose of tracking food in context of the Nutrient Optimiser is to enable Optimisers to manage the quality of their diet to make incremental improvements that will lead to long term behaviour change.
+While it can be useful to help dial in their macronutrient intake (carbs, fat and protein), the primary purpose of tracking food in context of the Nutrient Optimiser is to enable Optimisers to manage the quality of their diet to make incremental improvements that will lead to long term behaviour change.

 When you’re addicted to feeling good, and eating well has become a habit, you are much less susceptible to the cravings and temptations of ‘bad food’.

 Cronometer score vs Nutrient Optimiser score – quantity vs quality